raven-dev-ops/accessible_education_software/docs/OCR_DOCKER.md

 # OCR service Docker packaging (baseline)

-This packages `apps/ocr_service` into a simple container for deployment on Cloud Run or similar.
-The service now exposes both OCR endpoints and generic Python logic endpoints, so it can serve as the main backend for the project.
+This packages `apps/ocr_service` into a simple container for deployment on Kubernetes (GKE) or Cloud Run.
+The service exposes both OCR endpoints and generic Python logic endpoints, so it can serve as the main backend for the project.

 ## Example Dockerfile
 ```Dockerfile